myllynen/ansible-packer/README.md

 [VMware vSphere](https://www.packer.io/docs/builders/vsphere/vsphere-iso)
 as builders.

-These templates do not save cleartext passwords on disk at any point.
+Linux builds do not save cleartext passwords on disk at any point, however Windows unattend files do have cleartext password in them.

 Three paramaters, _packer\_builder_, _packer\_target_ and
 _root\_password_ are mandatory, the rest are optional.
 See